karanhudia/lottie-server/README.md

 [schema.graphql](https://github.com/karanhudia/lottie-server/blob/main/src/graphql/schema.graphql#L17) file.
 This will generate new types based on the updated `schema.graphql` file.
 The changes need to be pushed in the commit.

+## Testing

+The test setup is using jest with TypeScript support.
+There are other several libraries being used to support the tests, for example-

+- `mongodb-memory-server` to create mongodb database in memory
+- `socket.io-client` to mock client socket connection

 ## Deployment

 The app uses Render server to trigger deployment pipeline through `main` branch.